-70. HOW ARE OBJECTIONS DECIDED?
+69. HOW ARE OBJECTIONS DECIDED?

-When an objection is made, the Chair may either allow the objection and exclude the evidence objected to or the question being asked, instructing the Board to disregard the evidence if necessary, or the Chair may submit the objection to a vote of the Board, which shall decide the objection by majority vote.
-In the event of a tie vote by the Board on an objection, the objection will be overruled and the evidence considered by the Board.
+The Board Chair shall rule on any objections, and the Chair's rulings may be appealed to the full Board.
+Upon appeal to the Board, all participating members, including the Chair, shall vote, and any abstention by a member shall be counted as a vote in favor of the motion.
+In the event of a tie vote by the Board, the objection will be overruled and the evidence considered by the Board.
 If testimony is successfully objected to, a witness may make an "offer of proof" by stating those things which the witness intended to state, but such statements will only be for the purpose of preserving the record of the case and shall not be considered by the Board.
-(See §65) The Chair decides all objections unless he defers action to the full Board hearing the case.
-Any ruling made unilaterally by the Chair, however, may be challenged by a motion of any participating member of the Board.
-If a properly moved and seconded motion to reverse the ruling of the Chair is supported by a majority of the participating members, the ruling of the Chair is reversed.
-Upon such motion, all participating members, including the Chair, shall vote, and any abstention by a member shall be counted as a vote in favor of the motion.
+(See § 63.)